-Identifies pupils giving cause for concern in the class he/she teaches Differentiates work for children appropriately at all stages of the SEN process Liaises with the SENCo and or LSU teachers, for strategies and to link work, e.g. spellings,, literacy/numeracy targets
+Identifies pupils giving cause for concern in the class he/she teaches Differentiates work for children appropriately at all stages of the SEN process Liaises with the SENDCo and or LSU teachers, for strategies and to link work, e.g. spellings,, literacy/numeracy targets

-Plans differentiated and appropriate work for all pupils at all stages Gives the child opportunities to achieve in areas of strength Helps to maintain a high degree of self-esteem in the child Creates a supportive classroom ethos se School out written consent
+Plans differentiated and appropriate work for all pupils at all stages

+Gives the child opportunities to achieve in areas of strength

+Helps to maintain a high degree of self-esteem in the child

+Creates a supportive classroom ethos

-Liaises with the SENCo and parents.
+Liaises with the SENDCo and parents.
 Records parent meetings on the school's Contact Form

-Puts the child in the appropriate setting for Maths in Key Stage 2 that best supports their learning profile and to maximise learning potential Children work in mixed ability sets for English - 3 sets per year group
+Puts the child in the appropriate setting for Maths in Key Stage 2 that best supports their learning profile and to maximise learning potential

+Children work in mixed ability sets for English - 3 sets per year group